Society needs a few people to dare the system, if only to say it is still permissible to wonder

-In the wake of the press’ post-Tucson attack on Sarah Palin, James Taranto, the puckish and observant editor of the Wall Street Journal’s Opinionjournal.com and a member of that paper’s editorial board, suggested that Palin’s humble bachelor’s degree from the University of Idaho has contributed to the overt hatred the credential-obsessed media consistently betray whenever the subject of Palin arises.
+James Taranto, a puckish and observant editor at the Wall Street Journal once suggested that Sarah Palin’s humble bachelor’s degree from the University of Idaho contributed to the overt hatred the credential-obsessed media consistently betrayed whenever her name came up.
 In sympathy, Taranto informs the reader that he possesses no college degree at all.
 “For the record,” he notes, “our high school diploma is a GED.”

 Well, for nearly 60 years a GED was more than Pete Hamill possessed.
 Or, for that matter, the late Peter Jennings, who managed to forge a distinguished journalistic career without a diploma.
-NBC news anchor and managing editor Brian Williams attended—like Sarah Palin—several universities in pursuit of a degree.
-Unlike Palin, he never did acquire one.
+NBC news anchor and managing editor Brian Williams attended several universities in pursuit of a degree.
+He never did acquire one.
 Nor did Thomas Alva Edison, withdrawn from school after only a few months, and then home-schooled by his mother.

 One of my sons graduated a few years ago from a very good college at which he performed poorly.
 From his sophomore year forward, he hated college and seemed to work very hard at getting his parents to pull him out, but we were adamant about that degree.
 Since graduating, he has read non-stop—philosophy, economics, theology, mathematical theory; he reminds me of Winston Churchill, the famously poor student who asked his mother to send him books while he was stationed in India (in the cavalry because he was considered too stupid for infantry duty) and educated himself until he was the equal of any Oxford graduate, and then some.